 - Galaxy S8 and S8+ (Maybe)

 If you have Samsung’s best phone from the last 2 years you’re already enjoying Android 10.
 Then, for those with older or budget models, stay tuned for more information in the near future.
-That, or just buy the upcoming Galaxy S20.
+That, or just buy the sweet new Galaxy S20.

 OnePlus Android 10 Updates